Adjective for Kids: Definition, Types, Examples & Worksheet

 An adjective is a word that describes a noun or pronoun.
 It tells us more about a person, place, animal, or thing.

-Adjectives make sentences more interesting and clear.
-Without adjectives, sentences sound plain and do not give enough details.
+Adjectives are important because they make sentences more clear, detailed, and interesting.
+Without adjectives, sentences sound plain and do not give enough information.

 Example: This is a red ball.